Carr Fire: Casualties

+Closures and evacuations

 The fire affected recreational activities.
 At early stages, the access to Whiskeytown–Shasta–Trinity National Recreation Area was halted, specifically in Shasta County, including access to Whiskey Creek and Whiskeytown Lake.
 The area surrounding Shasta Dam and the dam's visitors center were evacuated and closed.
 Lake Redding Park and the adjacent golf course were closed due to the fire after it jumped the Sacramento River, destroying close to 40 homes in the surrounding neighborhood.
 The Bureau of Land Management closed trails in western Redding.

-Transportation

 Amtrak service on the Coast Starlight was disrupted between Sacramento and Klamath Falls, Oregon.
 Amtrak arranged alternative transportation for travelers between those two cities.

 Large portions of Highway 299 were closed as a result of the fire.
 Many sections of the highway's route through Redding were closed, including the North Market Street Bridge which connects downtown Redding to the Benton Tract neighborhood.
 Highway 273 was closed in many areas.

-Resources

 Access to Keswick Dam was restricted and the surrounding areas were evacuated as a result of the fire.

-Cultural

 Access to the remains of the historic ghost town of Gas Point was restricted due to the fire.
 A 2008 fire had destroyed the historic town.
 The historic town of French Gulch was evacuated and closed.
 This was the second time the community had been evacuated due to a fire, the prior evacuation taking place in August 2004, in which 103 structures burned in the community.
-The Shasta State Historic Park was also affected, where the 1920s schoolhouse was destroyed and other buildings were damaged.
-Artifacts had been removed before the fire.

-Air quality
+Environmental impacts

 The fire affected air quality throughout Northern California and the Central Valley down to Bakersfield, Oregon, Washington and Nevada.
 Smoke reached as far north as Seattle, Washington, and Boise, Idaho.